killercup/presentation-declarative-programming-in-rust/Readme.md

 Here are a number of somewhat arbitrary questions that you can ask about a code base

-We'll use them later on to evaluate some examples

 Since this is a very broad topic, the questions are very generic.
 Add ones that are specific to your problem domain as needed!